Gas holder: United States

-A large MAN-type gas holder was erected just east of Baltimore, Maryland, by Koppers Inc. in 1949 and operated by Baltimore Gas and Electric for 32 years.
+Of the waterless type (MAN type), the first extremely large one by B.H. was the one at the River Rouge Plant of the Ford Motor Company, built in 1935.
+Another large MAN-type gas holder was erected just east of Baltimore, Maryland, by B.H. in 1949 and operated by Baltimore Gas and Electric for 32 years.
 The 307 ft, 170 ft structure, which could hold 7 e6cuft, was a landmark due to its unusual marking scheme, which had a red-and-white checkerboard pattern from 200 ft up.
 The structure was demolished in July 1984.

-Approximately a dozen brick or concrete structures built in the latter half of the 19th-century to house gasholders, known as gasholder houses, still exist in the United States.
+Approximately a dozen brick or concrete structures built in the latter half of the 19th-century to house gas holders, known as gasholder houses, still exist in the United States.
 The Troy Gas Light Company structure in Troy, New York, is one of the largest remaining examples.
 As of early 2021, efforts were under way to save the Concord Gas Light Company Gasholder House in Concord, New Hampshire.
 It is unusual because the inner workings of the structure, including the cap, are still in place.

 PG&E operated gas holders at its gasification plants in California before natural gas pipelines were built.
 The San Francisco Beach Street Plant was built in 1899.
 The gas plant operated until 1931, but its associated gas holder was used with natural gas into the 1950s, when the property was redeveloped.
-Gas holders also previously existed at Chico (demolished 1951), Daly City, Eureka, Fresno, Los Angeles, including two within sight of City Hall Merced, Monterey, Oakland, Redding (gas holder demolished early 1960s), Redwood City (gas holder built early 1900s, demolished 1959), Salinas, San Francisco Potrero Plant, Santa Rosa, St. Helena, Stockton, Vallejo, Willows; and likely existed at their other gasification plants in Colusa, Hollister, Lodi, Madera, Marysville, Modesto, Napa, Oakdale, Oroville, Red Bluff, Sacramento, San Luis Obispo, Santa Cruz, Selma, Tracy, Turlock, Watsonville and Woodland.
+Gas holders also previously existed at Chico (demolished 1951), Daly City, Eureka, Fresno, Long Beach (1927–1997), Los Angeles, including two within sight of City Hall Merced, Monterey, Oakland, Redding (gas holder demolished early 1960s), Redwood City (gas holder built early 1900s, demolished 1959), Salinas, San Francisco Potrero Plant, Santa Rosa, St. Helena, Stockton, Vallejo, Willows; and likely existed at their other gasification plants in Colusa, Hollister, Lodi, Madera, Marysville, Modesto, Napa, Oakdale, Oroville, Red Bluff, Sacramento, San Luis Obispo, Santa Cruz, Selma, Tracy, Turlock, Watsonville and Woodland.